Ghousiya9891/kickstarter-analysis/README.md

 To determine the outcomes based on the Launch date the number of successful, failed and canceled outcomes are visualized by grouping based months of the year.
 The following graph is plotted by using Pivot table to determine total number of successful, failed and canceled outcomes based on Launch date and filtering the group funding data with Parent Category as *Theatre* and years of campaign launch.

 The below graph visualizes the total number of successful, failed and canceled outcomes plotted against the each month.

--From the below graph it is clearly interpreted that maximum number of successful kickstarter outcomes are seen in *June and May months*.
+From the below graph it is clearly interpreted that maximum number of successful kickstarter outcomes are seen in *June and May months*.

--There is consistent increase in the success rate from March to June months.
+There is consistent increase in the success rate from March to June months.

 ![Theater_Outcomes_vs_Launch](Resources/Theater_Outcomes_vs_Launch.png)